The trail through Fern Canyon is well defined and surrounded by Redwood Trees and ferns.

 You have to work for it, but the view from the top of Bald Mountain is spectacular on a clear day.
 What makes it so spectacular is that as you take in a 360 degree view from the top, you can see the earth curve as you turn your head from landmark to landmark in all directions – something no picture can capture.

-There is an update to Deafy Glade trail that will be posed on May 30, 2024 and will be linked to from here on that date.
-If you are contemplating doing this hike, I recommend you read the post when it is published.
-There are some safety concerns and trail hazards you need to be aware of.
+There is an update to Deafy Glade trail that will be posed here.
+If you are contemplating doing this hike, as there are safety concerns and trail hazards to be aware of.

 Deafy Glade Trail is a butt kicker.
 After about a mile in and a creek crossing, it’s 3.5 miles of climbing that pulls on your calves, hamstrings and other lower body muscles.
 If you want buns of steel, this trail can make it happen for you.
 The view from the top where the Deafy Glade Trail meets the Summit Springs Trail offers views down into the Sacramento Valley and even the Sutter Buttes on a clear day.